Bayer 04 Leverkusen: Subsequent years

 In the 2002 off-season, the team sold midfielders Michael Ballack and Zé Roberto to Bayern Munich.
 Klaus Toppmöller, who had coached the team during its most successful year, was replaced by Thomas Hörster.
 Klaus Augenthaler managed the last two games of the season with a win over his previous club, 1.
 FC Nürnberg.
-Bayer Leverkusen finished at a third-place finish and a Champions League place the following year.
+Bayer Leverkusen finished third-place in the Bundesliga and found themselves a Champions League place for the following year.

 That following season's run in the Champions League saw the club open its group stage campaign with a 3–0 win against Real Madrid a result which helped Leverkusen to win the group.
 Leverkusen, however, was defeated in the first knockout round by eventual champions Liverpool.
 The club finished sixth during the 2004–05 season to qualify for the next season's UEFA Cup.

-Early in 2005, Augenthaler was fired as manager after the club got off to its worst Bundesliga start in over 20 years, with only one win in its first four league matches and a 0–1 home loss to CSKA Sofia in the first leg of its UEFA Cup match-up.
+Early in 2005, Augenthaler was fired as manager after the club got off to its worst recorded Bundesliga start in over 20 years, with only one win in its first four league matches and a 0–1 home loss to CSKA Sofia in the first leg of its UEFA Cup match-up.
 Former Germany national team manager Rudi Völler, who had been named sporting director prior to the season, took charge of five matches as caretaker manager.
 Michael Skibbe, who was Völler's assistant coach with the national team, was named as his successor in October 2005.
 Skibbe turned Leverkusen's season around, and guided the club to a sixth-place finish in 2006, earning another UEFA Cup place, and then repeated that feat with a fifth place Bundesliga finish in 2007.